 - Learn the Language (Even a Little): While almost all Swedes speak impeccable English, making an effort to learn Swedish signals a long-term commitment and a respect for the culture.
 It's a powerful key that unlocks deeper conversations and connections.
 Enrolling in an SFI (Svenska för invandrare - Swedish for Immigrants) class is also a great way to meet other newcomers.

-- Leverage Your "Expat" Status: Connect with other international professionals through networks like InterNations or local expat groups on Facebook.
+- Leverage Your "expat" Status: Connect with other international professionals through networks like InterNations or local expat groups on Facebook.
 It's a great way to build an initial support system with people who understand exactly what you're going through.

 2. Navigating the Competitive & Network-Driven Job Market